codeforkjeff/dbt-sqlite/README.md

 Set `profile: 'dbt_sqlite'` in your project's `dbt_project.yml` file.

 ## Notes

-This is extremely 'alpha' quality software.
-Much is untested and things are likely broken.
-Use at your own risk.
-Please report bugs!

 - There is no 'database' portion of relation names in SQLite so it gets stripped from the output of `ref()` and from SQL everywhere.
 It still